capoferro/vivi/README.md

-# vivi
+# Vivi
-Vivi is a copypasta FAQ bot
+Vivi is a copypasta FAQ bot for herpetology